Blake Wheeler: Boston Bruins (2008–2011)

-Atlanta Thrashers / Winnipeg Jets (2011–present)
+Atlanta Thrashers / Winnipeg Jets (2011–2023)

-On February 18, 2011, Wheeler, along with Mark Stuart, was traded by Boston to the Atlanta Thrashers for Boris Valábik and Rich Peverley.
+Upon joining the Thrashers, Wheeler recorded 17 points over 23 games while averaging nearly 19 minutes of ice time per game.
 On July 18, 2011, Wheeler signed a two-year, $5.1 million deal after the Thrashers were relocated and renamed the Winnipeg Jets.
 In the inaugural 2011–12 season with the Jets, he led the team in scoring with a career-high 64 points in 80 games.
-With the 2012–13 season delayed due to the NHL lockout and in order to keep game shape, Wheeler signed in Europe with EHC München of the Deutsche Eishockey Liga (DEL) in Germany on October 28, 2012.
+With the 2012–13 season delayed due to the NHL lockout, and in order to keep game shape, Wheeler signed in Europe with EHC München of the Deutsche Eishockey Liga (DEL) in Germany on October 28, 2012.

 In July 2013, Wheeler avoided arbitration by signing a contract for six years, $33.6 million, which carried an annual cap hit of $5.6 million per season.
 He became the third-highest paid Jets player behind defensemen Tobias Enström and Dustin Byfuglien, and he was signed through to the 2018–19 season.
 On August 31, 2016, Wheeler was named the new team captain of the Jets.
-Wheeler was named to his first NHL All-Star game on January 10, 2018, for the 2018 NHL All-Star Game, finished the regular season with a career best 91 points and lead the league in assists with 68, tied with Claude Giroux.
+Wheeler was named to his first NHL All-Star game on January 10, 2018, for the 2018 NHL All-Star Game, finished the regular season with a career best 91 points and tied for the league lead in assists at 68 with Claude Giroux.
 On April 24, 2018, Wheeler was named a finalist for the Mark Messier Leadership Award.

 On September 4, 2018, Wheeler signed a five-year, $41.25 million contract extension with the Jets.

-On December 5, 2021, Wheeler played his 1000th NHL game.
+On December 5, 2021, Wheeler played his 1,000th NHL game.

 On September 16, 2022, the Jets stripped Wheeler of the captaincy, choosing to go without a captain for the 2022–23 season.
+On July 1, 2023, Wheeler was bought out by the Jets.
+Wheeler's tenure ended as the franchise's all-time leader in points (812) and assists, and third in goals behind only Ilya Kovalchuk and Mark Scheifele.
+His franchise points record was surpassed on October 18, 2025, when Scheifele recorded his 813th career point in a home game against the Nashville Predators.
+Additionally, Blake Wheeler was the last player remaining on the team from the franchise's tenure in Atlanta.

+New York Rangers (2023–2024)

+On July 1, 2023, as a free agent, Wheeler signed a one-year deal with the New York Rangers worth $800,000 with another $300,000 in potential bonuses.
+Wheeler played 54 games for the Rangers in 2023–24 regular season, recording nine goals and 12 assists, before being placed on injured reserve list after injuring his leg on February 15, 2024, against the Montreal Canadiens.

+Wheeler went unsigned by any of the 32 NHL teams ahead of the 2024–25 NHL season but opted against retirement, remaining active as an unrestricted free agent.
+He officially announced his retirement on July 16, 2025.

 Personal life

-Wheeler has been politically active on Twitter, often voicing his opposition to Donald Trump.
-Wheeler first voiced his opposition to Trump in 2017 after Trump said that athletes kneeling during the national anthem should be fired, with Wheeler supporting the First Amendment rights of athletes.
-In February of 2018, he spoke in favor of gun control, saying that he would be scared to send his children to school in the United States due to the high frequency of school shootings, noting that Canadian gun laws are an advantage to having his family live in Canada during the school year.
-Following Joe Biden's victory in the 2020 United States presidential election, Wheeler declared that he felt hopeful for the first time in a while, also stating that he was excited for his daughter to see a woman as vice president.
+Wheeler and his wife Sam have three children together.